Nan Cohen

 Nan Cohen (born 1968) is an American poet and teacher.
-She has published two poetry collections, Rope Bridge and Unfinished City.
+She has published three three poetry collections: Rope Bridge, Unfinished City, and Thousand-Year-Old Words.

 Life

 She was raised in Reisterstown, Maryland, and graduated from Yale University and the University of California, Los Angeles.

 Her poetry collections are Rope Bridge (Cherry Grove, 2005) and Unfinished City (Gunpowder Press, 2007).

 Cohen's poems have appeared in Tikkun, Poetry International, Prairie Schooner, The Prentice-Hall Anthology of Women's Literature, Ploughshares Prairie Schooner, Western Humanities Review, Nimrod, The San Francisco Review, Response: A Contemporary Jewish Review, Hayden's Ferry Review, and other magazines and anthologies.

 Cohen has taught literature and creative writing at Viewpoint School, community college, and university levels, at the Stanford Medical School, and in the Master of Professional Writing Program at the University of Southern California.
 Since 2003, she has served as the poetry director of the Napa Valley Writers' Conference.
 In 2017, she competed in the Jeopardy!
 Teachers Tournament, finishing as first runner-up.
 She lives with her husband and daughter in Los Angeles.